dsuryd/dotNetify-Elements/DevApp/server/Docs/Form/Form.md

+﻿## Form

-﻿The element to group a set of input elements and manage their validation, error handling and data submission to the back-end.
+The element to group a set of input elements and manage their validation, error handling and data submission to the back-end.
 It automatically associates _Button_ elements with _submit_ and _cancel_ attributes with the submit and cancel actions, respectively.
 It also provides events for when the fields are changed, submitted, or couldn't be submitted due to validation errors.

 [inset]